Oral Pathology – Alexandria, VA

 You may have grown up thinking that cavities and gum disease are the biggest threats to your oral health.
 And indeed, these health issues are not to be taken lightly.
 But other diseases can form in your mouth, many of which are extremely dangerous and need to be treated before they put your life in danger.
-Here at Northern Virginia Oral, Maxillofacial & Implant Surgery, we practice oral pathology so that our patients can rest easy knowing that their smiles are safe and healthy.
+Here at Northern Virginia Oral, Maxillofacial & Implant Surgery, we practice oral pathology in our Alexandria, VA oral surgery office, so our patients can rest easy knowing that their smiles are safe and healthy.

 Why Choose Northern Virginia Oral, Maxillofacial & Implant Surgery for Oral Pathology?

 - Wide Variety of Treatments in One Location

 Focus on Providing

 What is Oral Pathology?

 Oral pathology is a branch of oral health care that detects and treats diseases that affect your mouth and surrounding structures, including your gums, tongue, teeth, and other soft tissues, like your salivary glands.

 Although tooth decay and gum disease are the most common oral issues, other conditions can also affect your mouth, including the herpes simplex virus, oral cancer, black hairy tongue, and candidiasis, or thrush.